bootstrapworld/codemirror-blocks/doc/language.md

   - The result is an `AST`, as defined in `src/ast.js`.
 This AST will have nodes that are specific to your language.
 The rest of this guide describes how to define these node types.
+  - The source locations on the resulting `AST` must be well ordered.
+    Specifically: (i) the source location range of a parent must encompass the source location ranges of its children, and (ii) the source location ranges of a node's children must be non-overlapping and in-order.
 * `getRenderOptions` [FILL]

 You can see that this file is also importing a